Gross misconduct examples – how to deal with each situation the right way

 Misconduct and gross misconduct mainly depend on the seriousness of the misconduct.

 Examples of misconduct usually imply actions that have not yet affected the company in serious ways such as poor timekeeping, excessive use of personal email, or failure to comply with a specific instruction.
+In this case, you would issue a written warning template in certain cases – find out more in our guide on the topic.

 Gross misconduct can be the result of all these actions, but they often have to happen regularly or seriously damage the business’ reputation or integrity, such as physical abuse or fraud, for example.